 Cracker Jack Logo

-The new tonality completely transformed the brand’s concept, becoming an element of renewal and drawing attention to the delicious and high-quality products.
+The new tonality completely transformed the brand’s concept, becoming an element of renewal and drawing attention to its delicious, high-quality products.

 The size of the letters and outlines has been expanded, creating the impression that the beautiful inscription is within arm’s reach.
 The simplicity and minimalism are evident.
 The new logo possesses the uniqueness that the creators aimed for.